P\'olya urns on hypergraphs: Introduction

-As a motivation for studying Pólya urns on hypergraphs, consider a market containing $m$ companies and $N$ products.
+Another motivation for studying Pólya urns on hypergraphs relates to a hypergraph version of the example introduced in \cite{BBCL-15}, as we now explain.
+Consider a market containing $m$ companies and $N$ products.
 Each product is sold by a subset of the companies.
-We can represent the market by an hypergraph $H=(V,E)$ where $V$ is the set of companies and each $I\in E$ represents a product.
+We can represent the market by a hypergraph $H=(V,E)$ where $V$ is the set of companies and each $I\in E$ represents a product.
 The companies try to use their size and reputation to boost their sales.
 Assuming that each client wants to buy one unit of each of the $N$ products at a moment, his/her choice of a company that sells the product $I$ corresponds to adding a ball to the respective company of the hyperedge $I$.
 Therefore, the Pólya urn on $H$ describes in broad strokes the long-term evolution of the market.

 We can also enhance the model studied in \cite{SP-2000}, which considers a network of agents that play repeated games in pairings and then improve their skill by gaining experience.
 If the games are played by more than two agents according to an underlying hypergraph, then the experience of the agents can be represented by a Pólya urn on a hypergraph, where the numbers of balls in the bins represent the skill levels gained by the agents.